acoyfellow/UserDO/README.md

 Multiple isolated projects - How to run multiple independent applications using different UserDO binding names.

 ### [SaaS Starter](examples/saas-starter/)
-Stripe billing and AI endpoint with one-command Alchemy deployment.
+Stripe billing with webhook updates and an AI endpoint in a one-command Alchemy deployment.

 ## Browser Client